nus-cs2103-AY2122S2/tp/docs/team/kidsnd274.md

    - What it does: Allows users to view previously entered commands using the arrow keys
    - <kbd>↑</kbd> key to go back in history and
    - <kbd>↓</kbd> key to go forward in history
-   - Justification: Since the program is simulating a CLI, having access to previously entered commands is a basic feature in a terminal program.
+   - Justification: Since CLIs have command history as a basic feature, adding it to TeachWhat not only improves user experience but is also fitting as we are trying to target CLI users.
    - Highlights: Retyping an entire command can be troublesome, especially when executing something similar.
-This enhancement would allow someone to easily refer to their previously entered command.
+This enhancement would allow someone to easily refer to and edit their previously entered command.
    - Can store multiple previous commands.

 ### Enhancements to existing features